 Today, nearly all books and magazines about sewing are geared almost exclusively to the female audience.
 These reading materials mostly contain illustrations of the female form and the garments being written about are usually the female wardrobe.
-Alas, you will be lucky to find a chapter or topic on sewing for men and children.
-Also, marketing for the home sewing industry has almost always exclusively aimed at the female population and this includes advertising for sewing machines, pattern, fabrics, and other promotional ads for sewing materials.
+Alas, you will be lucky to find a chapter or topic focussed on sewing for men and boys.
+Also, marketing for the home sewing industry has almost always been exclusively aimed at the female population and this includes advertising for sewing machines, patterns, fabrics, and other promotional ads for sewing materials.

-I think that any man who wants to learn sewing should forget about the stereotype and pursue his interest.
+I think that any man who wants to learn to sew should forget about the stereotype and pursue his interest.
 Men can take advantage of the information available online and they can even get an online sewing buddy if they like.
-The truth of the matter is the mechanics of sewing is not so much different from carpentry because sewing is also about measuring, cutting, and construction.
-In short, sewing is also for you guys to enjoy and should I say?
-Welcome to the club!
+The truth of the matter is the mechanics of sewing are not so much different from carpentry because sewing is also about measuring, cutting, and constructing.
+In short, sewing is also for you guys to enjoy, and should I say: Welcome to the club!

-In the world of the internet and blogs, the online system seems to know a awful lot about you.
+In the world of the internet and blogs, the online system seems to know an awful lot about you.
 One of the good aspects of that, however, is we can know a lot about our audience and what interests them.
-It might surprise you to know that around 6-8% of our readers are men.
-That may not sound like a lot, but considering that So Sew Easy serves around 500,000 users per month, that means that we probably have around 40,000 male readers around the world!
+It might surprise you to know that around 6-8% of So Sew Easy readers are men.
+That may not sound like a lot, but considering that So Sew Easy serves around 1,00,000 users per month, that means that we probably have around 60,000 male readers around the world!

 Are you one of our male readers or do you know a man who sews?
-Please share your thoughts with us in the comments below.
+Please share this article with him and let us know your comments below.

 Sewing ideas for men